Crete and Olive Oil

 Unfortunately, the region’s climatic comparative advantages and the superiority of the Koroneiki variety are not reflected in the quality of the olive oil produced, since both the harvest of the fruits and olive oil production are executed in a way that refers more to an industrial product than a food, without rules and procedures that ensure quality.

 The result is that the quality of olive oil both in terms of chemical characteristics (acidity, peroxides) and sensor characteristics (fruity, bitter, and spicy) suffer.
-The low percentage of the first and particularly the balanced high proportion of the latter are the elements that should characterize the Premium extra virgin olive oil and which establish it not only as a very good but as a time resistant top food and allied against several diseases such as coronary heart disease, cancer, Alzheimer’s, etc.
+The low percentage of the first and particularly the balanced high proportion of the latter are the elements that should characterize the Premium extra virgin olive oil and which establish it, when eaten raw, as an excellent dailly gastronomic delight as well as allied against several diseases such as coronary heart disease, cancer, Alzheimer’s, etc.

 Besides, a very important component of the olive oil which is usually destroyed or lost due to the olive oil extraction conditions is the contained polyphenols which, pursuant to Regulation 432/2012 of the European Food Safety Agency (EFSA), contribute to the protection of blood lipids from oxidative stress if their content in the olive oil is at least 5 mg per 20 gr of oil.

 And according to a study by Davis University of California, olive oils in which the levels of oleocanthal and oleancein exceed the 135 and 105 mg/Kg respectively have significant biological activity, since both have been related with anti -inflammatory, antioxidant, cardioprotective and neuroprotective activity.